rdlabo-team/ionic-theme-ios26/README.md

 ## CSS Utility Classes

-### .ios26-liquid-glass

-Apply this class to components where you want to use the iOS26 design that is not automatically applied.
-Supported selectors are as follows:

-- `ion-buttons.ios26-liquid-glass ion-button`
-- `ion-button.ios26-liquid-glass`
-- `ion-back-button.ios26-liquid-glass`
-- `ion-chip.ios26-liquid-glass`
-- `ion-breadcrumbs.ios26-liquid-glass`

 ### .ios26-no-liquid-glass

 Many components automatically have the iOS26 design applied, but apply this class when you don't want it.
 Supported selectors are as follows: